sdgilley/content-maintenance/docs/setup.md

     * Create a team at `https://github.com/orgs/{ORG-NAME}/teams/`.
 (For example, https://github.com/orgs/azure/teams/)
     * Add members to the team once they've joined the org.
 1. (Docs) Add information about the repo to [config.yml](../config.yml) in the maintenance repo
-1. (Code repository admin) To configure a code repository:
+1. (Code repository adminnative CLI / Actions token)
+# No manual GitHub secret setup is required for the current workflow.
     * Add the above GH team with write permissions into the repository.
     * Create a CODEOWNERS file in the repository.
     * Require approval from a code owner before the author can merge a pull request.
 Require a reapproval if subsequent pushes made.